SFPC/codesocieties-winter-19/computational-methods-of-code-societies.md

 Taught by Melanie Hoff & Nabil Hassein

-`this guide was compiled by emma @doodybrains rae norton`
+✿ this guide was compiled by emma @doodybrains rae norton

 _🍃The computer, the programmer, the relationship they have with each other, and the environments they create🍃_